canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 return 'resolution';
 ```

 When submitted (finalized), `is_draft = false` and `service_request_number` is generated.
-Status set to "Closed" if resolution accepted, "New" if rejected or resolution disabled/below threshold.
+Status classification set to "Closed" if resolution accepted, "Open" if rejected or resolution disabled/below threshold.

 ## Progressive Tool Disclosure